 There was not a great deal of information about adventure riding on the internet, but there were a few decent “how to” books on planning, preparations and kit that I bought and digested.
 In particular, Chris Scott’s “Adventure Motorcycling Handbook” that I have to say was very informative.

-Given my time and resources, I planned to ride for about four to five months and ride up through the Cederberg and Karoo of South Africa from my home on the southern tip of Africa.
+Given time and resources, I planned to ride for about five months and ride up through the Cederberg and Karoo of South Africa from my home on the southern tip of Africa.
 Then cross into Namibia, Angola, Botswana, Zimbabwe, Zambia, Malawi, Tanzania (if I can get in without carne de passage), Mozambique, and back into South Africa and through the Kingdoms of Swaziland and Lesotho, and perhaps see the Wild Coast, again, as I had hiked down this spectacular coastline a few years earlier and it was a truly amazing experience.

 Route that I actually took.

 I had read enough to know that the biggest dilemma when planning a long distance motorcycle expedition is the balance between carrying all the kit (you think) you might need and keeping weight to the bare minimum.
 I also didn’t have a great deal of cash to spend as I had to budget ahead for at least two years of self funded study with no income, and an uncertain future.

 In 2007 there were some decent bits of kit around that would have been useful, like GPS and satellite phones.
 I didn’t have any of those.
 What I could muster together for navigation purposes were some tourist maps, a guide book on Namibia, a paragliding compass and altimeter (?), an old Garmin GPS that only showed longitude and latitude readout (not particularly useful without a map), and sufficient lack of knowledge not to worry too much.